 Reports the zero-based index position of the last occurrence of a specified string within this instance.
-The search starts at a specified character position and proceeds backward toward the beginning of the string for the specified number of character positions.
-A parameter specifies the type of comparison to perform when searching for the specified string.
+Parameters specify the starting search position in the current string, the number of characters in the current string to search, and the type of search to use for the specified string.

 Assembly: mscorlib (in mscorlib.dll)

 member LastIndexOf : value:string * startIndex:int * count:int * comparisonType:StringComparison -> int

 The string to seek.

 - Type: System.Int32